tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 The resulting plot should match Figure `11` in the paper.
 The script also prints out the results for each provider, and these numbers should match those listed in the third paragraph of Section `VI.B`.

 We further compare the results of searching for credit card details when exhaustively enumerating suboptimal paths.
-This baseline compares to the attack's current method of ordering attacks using keystroke timing.
+This baseline compares to the attack's current method of ordering suboptimal paths using keystroke timing.
 To generate these results on your own, run the search on all users with the `--use-exhaustive` flag and name the output files `exhaustive.json` in each subject's folder.
 The script `compare_suboptimal_modes.py` displays the results for these two strategies.
 The command below shows an example.
 ```
 python compare_suboptimal_modes.py --user-folder <PATH-TO-GDRIVE>/user-study
 ```